The Gender Knot: Unraveling our Patriarchal Legacy

-The Gender Knot: Unraveling our Patriarchal Legacy is a 1997 book by Allan G. Johnson.
-Johnson explains and addresses the concept of the patriarchy and how it deeply affects the lives of both men and women.
-He stresses that avoiding "the path of least resistance" is the key to combating gender inequality.
-He lays out a guide that encourages every person to fight the patriarchy in their life.
+The Gender Knot: Unraveling our Patriarchal Legacy is a 1997 book by American sociologist Allan G. Johnson.
+Johnson addresses the concept of patriarchy and its effects on the lives of both men and women.
+He states that avoiding "the path of least resistance" is the key to combating gender inequality.
+He encourages readers to fight the patriarchy in their daily lives.

 Summary

+In The Gender Knot, Johnson responds to men's and women's experiences in living with gender inequality.
+He posits explanations as to what patriarchy is and isn't, how it works, and what gets in the way of understanding and doing something about it.

-In The Gender Knot, Allan Johnson explains how the sexism that people experience is a direct result of the patriarchal structure of our society.
-Johnson also details how the average person helps reinforce the patriarchy by avoiding questioning the status quo.
-He explains how men directly benefit from patriarchy, and that they must contribute to the feminist movement by addressing their own male privilege.
-He dissects the phenomenon that men can be both privileged and made to feel powerless by the patriarchy.
-He uses the Tree of patriarchy as a way to visualize the system of patriarchy.
+According to Johnson people's experience with sexism is a direct result of the patriarchal structure of our society and that the average person helps to reinforce the patriarchy by not questioning the status quo.
+He says that men directly benefit from patriarchy, and that they instead should contribute to the feminist movement by addressing their own male privilege.
+He allows that men can be both privileged and made to feel powerless by the patriarchy.
+He uses what he calls the Tree of patriarchy as a way to visualize the system of patriarchy.
 He also criticizes the use of the terms misandry and reverse sexism and the motives of the men's rights movement.